 What you need: Super Glue.

 What you do: Apply a drop of super glue into the joint.
 Work it around for a moment then stop.
 Blow on it a little.
 Now work it again, you'll notice that it won't completly freeze as long as you keep moving it, but it will get tighter.
 Just keep doing this and cracking the joint free until the super glue is dry.
 Yep, it's that simple!
 I tried this on Jin's knees and ankles, and on my Colossus's torso.
-I wouldn't risk it on my favorite figures if it didn't work.
+You can also track down a bottle of "Future floor wax" and use a bit of that in joints.

 Hope you enjoyed the first update of the general guide!
 Check my main page for updates on it each week!